srinidhibhat45/HelloWorldCollections/README.md

 # HelloWorldCollections
-Add Hello World programmes in as many languages as you want and ill merge them!
+Add Hello World Programmes in as many languages as you want and i'll merge them!
+Don't repeat a language!!